rtasalem/macbook-config/defra-dev-config-guide.md

 -> [Reference point in DEFRA's original guide](https://github.com/DEFRA/ffc-development-guide/blob/main/guides/developer-laptop-setup/install-azure-cli.md).
 ##### Instructions
 - Once again, Homebrew can be used to install [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-macos).
-- Log in to Azure Tenant using the command provided in the guide (see the reference point provided above).
-You may need to get your credentials provided by the senior developers in your team.
+- Log in to Azure Tenant using the command provided in the guide (see the reference point provided above) via your terminal.
+- You'll need to get your credentials from CCoE (Cloud Centre of Excellence).
 ##### Comments
 - Verify installation using the `az version` command.
 ### Snyk CLI